'Heartbroken' Australian athletes face up to Olympic reality

-MELBOURNE (Reuters) - Australian athletes were feeling a mixture of regret and relief on Tuesday following the national Olympic committee’s decision to pull out of the 2020 Tokyo Games due to the coronavirus, while the country’s top soccer competition also fell victim to the outbreak.
+MELBOURNE (Reuters) - Australian athletes were feeling a mixture of regret and relief on Tuesday following their national Olympic committee’s decision to pull out of the 2020 Tokyo Games due to the coronavirus, while the country’s top soccer competition also fell victim to the outbreak.

 The Australian Olympic Committee said on Monday that the coronavirus pandemic had made it untenable to assemble a team for the 2020 Games.